Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

-Finally, you need a welding machine that can output high amperage to work with E7024 rods.
+Finally, you need a machine that can output high amperage to work with E7024 rods.

 An E7018 stick rod is used for welding low-carbon, low-alloy, and some hard-to-weld steels.
-An E7018 also welds joints that must endure stresses the other rod types cannot withstand.
+An E7018 also welds joints that must endure mechanical stress that other rod types cannot withstand.

-E7018 welding rods are basic (or low-hydrogen) rods and can handle heavy-duty work.
-You can use them for hard to weld situations such as the following:
+E7018 rods are basic (or low-hydrogen) rods and can handle heavy-duty work:

 - Steel with higher carbon content than mild steel.

 - Simple low-alloy steels.
-Except if their alloy content requires a more suitable rod.
+Except if their alloy content or service conditions require a more suitable rod.

-- Weldments that suffer continuous or high impacts.
+- Weldments that endure continuous or high impacts.

 - Welds that must withstand impact at very low temperatures.

-- Big joints with a complex design or highly restricted joints that may crack if you weld them with cellulosic or rutile rods.
+- Big joints with a complex design or highly restricted joints that may crack if you weld them with the other less ductile rods.